252 High Street,

 Previously operated by: Associated British Cinemas Ltd., Cannon Cinemas, Star Cinemas

 Previous Names: Savoy Luxury Super Cinema, Savoy Cinema, EMI ABC Cinema

-The Savoy Cinema was built for and operated by the Associated British Cinemas(ABC) chain.
-It was located opposite the Plaza Cinema (former Hippodrome Theatre) and close by the Theatre Royal, on London Inn Square at the corner of New North Road and Northern Hay Place.
+The Savoy Luxury Super Cinema was built for and operated by the Associated British Cinemas(ABC) chain.
+It was located opposite the Plaza Cinema (former Hippodrome Theatre) and close by the Theatre Royal, set back on London Inn Square (which no longer exists) at the corners of High Street, New North Road and Bailey Street.

-In 1986, it was taken over by the Cannon Group, and re-named Cannon.
-This was short lived, as the cinemas closed on 4th June 1987.
-It was demolished and shops and offices were built on the site.
+In 1986, it was taken over by the Cannon Group, but retained its ABC name.
+This was short lived, as Cannon closed the ABC on 4th June 1987 with Tom Cruise in “Top Gun” and Julie Walters in “Personal Services” as the final films.
+It was demolished on August Bank Holiday Monday 1987.
+A Dillon’s bookstore (today a Waterstones) and offices were built on part of the site.

 Just login to your account and subscribe to this theater.

 In July 1972, prior to conversion to tripling:

 As a twin cinema and bingo club in October 1973:

 The new 528-seat auditorium in the former circle, in 1973: